mrdimemes/react-pizza/README.md

 # App description

 This application is an online store for a pizzeria wrote via React JS.
+There is no back end code there.

+The app includes:
+- Pizza gallery
+- Сart

 ## Template source